seanbreckenridge/bleanser/README.md

-After installing `bleanser_sean`, each of these can be run like `python3 -m bleanser_sean.modules.bash`

 ## Modules

 Since these are to clean up data for my HPI modules, they require those to be installed, see my [HPI repo](https://github.com/seanbreckenridge/HPI#install)